-2.1 Area of Emphasis Sawmills, Veneer, Manufactured Home (Mobile Home) and Other Wood Products Manufacturing 2.1 OSHNC 5-Year Outcome Goal Reduce the injury and illness (DART) rate in establishments in three-digit NAICS 321 in support of the overall outcome goal of reducing the rate of workplace injuries and illnesses by 15% by the end of FY 2013.
-2.1 OSHNC Annual Outcome Goal FY - 2013 Reduce the rate of workplace injuries and illnesses by 3%.
-Division Participation Compliance; Consultative Services; Education, Training and Technical Assistance; Planning, Statistics and Information Management; Director's Office Indicator Percent change in DART rate in North Carolina for these high incident industries.
-Source of Data USDOL/BLS published DART rates in North Carolina establishments in NAICS 321.
-Baseline NC DART Rate Average for 2004 - 2006 (DART 3.3)
+2.1 Area of Emphasis Grocery and Related Product Merchant Wholesalers 2.1 OSHNC 5-Year Outcome Goal Reduce the injury and illness (NC BLS DART) rate in establishments in Grocery and Related Product Merchant Wholesalers (4-digit NAICS 4244) in support of the overall outcome goal of reducing the rate of workplace injuries and illnesses by 10% by the end of FY 2018.
+2.1 OSHNC Annual Outcome Goal FY 2015 - Reduce by 2% the NC BLS DART rate for 4-digit NAICS 4244 establishments in North Carolina.
+Division Participation Consultative Services; Education, Training and Technical Assistance; Planning, Statistics and Information Management; Director's Office.
+Indicator Percent change in the most recent combined NC BLS 5-year average DART rate for 4-digit NAICS 4244 establishments in North Carolina.
+Source of Data BLS Survey data for the most current year for NAICS 4244 establishments in North Carolina.
+Baseline The baseline is the average of the most current five (5) year (2008-2012) DART rates for NC from the BLS Survey for North Carolina for NAICS 4244, which is 4.1.